 Do you have a dog first aid kit?
 Does it include hydrogen peroxide?
 While none of us like to think about our dogs getting hurt or injured, it’s important to prepare accordingly so you can help your dog when/if illnesses or injuries arise.
 If you don’t already have a dog first aid kit, it’s a good idea to buy or make one for your home and car.
 Hydrogen peroxide is a staple in most first aid kits for humans.
 For those unfamiliar, hydrogen peroxide is a clear liquid available in the pharmacy section of any drugstore or grocery store that’s most commonly used for cleaning out wounds.
 But what about hydrogen peroxide for dogs?

-Should you use hydrogen peroxide for dogs on their injuries?
+Is hydrogen peroxide safe for dogs on their injuries?

 Emmy award-winning veterinarian Dr. Jeff Werber confirms that hydrogen peroxide is safe for cleaning small wounds on your dog.
 However, he adds that there is no medically known benefit to using hydrogen peroxide for dogs instead of water and soap when cleaning out smaller, less-serious wounds.